sq2ips/m20-custom-firmware/README.md

 # Features list
 The currently implemented features are:
-- GPS time, position, altitude, speed, ascent rate and number of satellites (NMEA and XM1110)
+- GPS time, position, altitude, speed (not working in XM1110), ascent rate and number of satellites (NMEA and XM1110)
 - changing u-blox module mode to airborne to allow higher altitude flights
 - Sending data over radio using Horus Binary V2 protocol
 - Getting battery voltage